MirrorNetworking/Mirror/doc/articles/Concepts/Authentication.md

 Now that you have the foundation of a custom Authenticator component, the rest is up to you.
 You can exchange any number of custom messages between the server and client as necessary to complete your authentication process before approving the client.

-## Basic Authentication
+## Basic Authenticator

-To get you started, here's a complete example of a custom Authenticator.

--   Create a new script in your project (not in the Mirror folders) called `BasicAuthenticator`

--   Replace the boilerplate code that Unity provides with the code below and save
+Mirror includes a Basic Authenticator in the Mirror / Authenticators folder which just uses a simple username and password.

--   Drag the script to the inspector of the object in your scene that has Network Manager
+-   Drag the Basic Authenticator script to the inspector of the object in your scene that has Network Manager

--   Drag the Basic Authenticator component in the inspector to the Authenticator field in Network Manager
+-   The Basic Authenticator component will automatically be assigned to the Authenticator field in Network Manager

--   Remove the default Network Authenticator component.

 When you're done, it should look like this: